dajuric/simple-http/README.md

 + **Simple**
 There is only one relevant method **Route.Add** which associates a route with an action.
-Other methods are extensions on *HttpListenerRequest* and *HttpListenerRequest* classes.
+Other methods are extensions on *HttpListenerRequest* and *HttpListenerResponse* classes.
 Zero configuration.